 The programme consists of eight taught modules, each worth 7.5 ECTS credit points (15 CATS) and an individual research project worth 30 ECTS credit points (60 CATS).
-Two compulsory modules cover core material of Software Engineering.
-Another compulsory module prepares you for your individual research project.
-Five optional modules from a range of topics (including advanced and specialised aspects of Artificial Intelligence, Cyber Security, Web

-Science, and Web Technology) can be selected to tailor the programme to your interests.
+Three compulsory technical modules cover core material of Software Engineering.
+Four optional modules from a range of topics (including advanced and specialised aspects of Artificial Intelligence and Cyber Security) can be selected to tailor the programme to your interests.
+In a fourth compulsory module, Research Methods and Project Preparation, you will undertake appropriate preparatory study for your research project and you will also examine ethical and legal issues around professional practice